My Power of Attorney Campaign

 The campaign is looking to encourage all staff, partner agencies and other groups interested in this work to get involved by:

-• visiting this website;
+• visiting this website and sharing it;

 • following the Twitter feed (@StartTalkingPoA); and